dguarino/tessera/README.md

     * the experimental protocol closest to the available data

 ### how to: thalamocortical network
-Say you want to model slow-wave sleep conditions in a thalamo-cortical network of spiking neurons.
+Say you want to model slow-wave or asynchronous irregular firing regimes in a thalamo-cortical network of spiking neurons.

 Start by reproducing single cell responses to injection of excitatory and inhibitory current pulses, and to one-to-one synaptic interaction.
 Examples of these tasks are in the parameter files for [thalamic relay cell](examples/TC_response.py), [thalamic reticular cell](examples/RE_response.py), [cortical regular spiking cell](examples/RS_response.py), [cortical fast spiking cell](examples/FS_response.py).